 Crown of Thorns

-Description: Perfect in every way, Euphorbia Dwarf Apache Yellow is a Crown of Thorn selection that grows only one foot tall with yellow flowers that bloom year-round.
+Description: Perfect in every way, Euphorbia Dwarf Apache Red is a Crown of Thorn selection that grows only one foot tall with red flowers that bloom year-round.
 Euphorbia milii is a very easy plant to grow, that thrives on neglect and puts out a colorful display of bracts around the unnoticeable flowers.
 The crown of thorns, generally blooms heavy in the winter and intermittently throughout the year.